EkhfaHossain/Calculator/README.md

 # Calculator
-A simple calculator app for basic arithmetic operations Live version of this project is hosted here[calculatorbyekhfa.netlify.app]
+A simple calculator app for basic arithmetic operations Live version of this project is hosted [here](calculatorbyekhfa.netlify.app)